smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 destination.
 Thus, information only exists in the context of information transfer over space and time.

-Non-ephemeral information transfer either relies on 'writing', i.e. a sequential interpretation of symbols, or 'pictures', i.e. a quasi-parallel interpretation of symbols.
-Pictures convey information very efficiently relying on the recipicients intuition [#f3]_.
+Non-ephemeral information transfer either relies on 'pictures' or 'scriptures'.
+Pictures convey information very efficiently relying on the recipients intuition [#f3]_.
 This implies that source and drain must share a cultural context [#f4]_.
-Pictures are a useful to describe configurations of objects :cite:`Szeliski2010computer` (TODO better citation).
-However, the space of describebable subjects suffers under the restrictions of a cultural context.
+In the context of computer vision, pictures are a useful to describe configurations of objects :cite:`Szeliski2010computer`.
+However, the space of describable things is restricted by the set of objects which are known to source and drain.

-Sequential symbol flow, such as in writing,  requires knowledge of the language being used.
+A scriptures :cite:`Fischer2003`, a sequential symbol flow, requires knowledge of the language being used.
 However, the range of describable things extends beyond the set of known objects.
 New concepts may be associated with new words relying on known objects and their relations in a formal and distinct manner.
 The range of possible statements  even exceeds what is imaginable.
 The distinct and precise nature of a formal sequential language makes it the prime candidate for information transfer over space and time.
 Quex supports this type of communication by the generation of interpreters of sequential data streams.

 Sequential data streams are traditionally associated with a stream of letters.